clarus/redux-ship/README.md

 npm install --save redux-ship
 ```

-You may also need to install [Flow](https://flowtype.org/) if you want to get type checking.
+You can optionally install [Flow](https://flowtype.org/) to get type checking.

 ### The Gist
-This Gist gets the full name of Luke using the [Star Wars API](https://swapi.co/) (the full code is in `example/basic`).
+This Gist gets the full name of Luke using the [Star Wars API](https://swapi.co/) (the full code is in [`example/basic`](tree/master/examples/basic)).
+In this example, we follow the [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.

-The controller in Redux Ship:
+The controller is in Redux Ship:
 ```
 export type Action = {
   type: 'Load',